hanabi/hanabi.github.io/misc/deleted-conventions.md

 ### The Rank Choice Finesse

 - After Bob sees that Alice wants a *Rank Choice Bluff* to happen, he will blind-play his *Finesse Position* card, expecting it to be an unrelated card.
-But what if Bob plays a card that matches the card that was clued?
+But what if Bob plays a card that connects to the card that was clued?
 - In this situation, it would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
 - This convention was deleted because it was confusing and led to accidental misplays.